Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: CHRISTIAN ASSURANCE

 ▣ "because we love the brethren" This is a PRESENT ACTIVE INDICATIVE.
 Love is the major characteristic of the family of God (cf. John 13:34-35; 15:12,17; 2 John 5; 1 Cor.
 13; Gal.
 5:22) because it is characteristic of God, Himself (cf. 1 John 4:7-21).
-Love is not the basis of human relationship with God, but the result.
+Love is not the basis of a human's relationship with God, but the result.
 Love is not the basis of salvation, but another evidence of it.

 ▣ "He who does not love abides in death" This is a PRESENT PARTICIPLE used as the SUBJECT with a PRESENT ACTIVE INDICATIVE VERB.
 As believers continue to abide in love, unbelievers abide in hate.
 Hate, like love, is an evidence of one's spiritual orientation.
 Remember John's stark, dualistic categories; one abides in love or abides in death.
 No middle ground.